 Significant briefs in trust and estate litigation included: acting for estate trustees on passings of accounts seeking approval of commercial transactions involving assets with a value in excess of Cdn $1 billion; and acting for a major trust corporation defending allegations that it failed to obtain an adequate rate of return on trustee investments.

 In the three years prior to her appointment as the Children’s Lawyer, Clare was designated by Lexpert as a Leading Practitioner of Estate Litigation.

 Outside the firm, she is actively engaged in the profession and broader community.
 She has been a Director of The Advocates’ Society and Vice President of the National Association of Public Trustees and Guardians.
-Clare has taught estates, children’s law and trial advocacy at the University of Toronto Law School, Osgoode Hall Law School and the University of Western Ontario Law School.
+Clare has taught estates, children’s law and trial advocacy at the University of Toronto Law School, Osgoode Hall Law School and Western University Law School.

 Clare has spoken widely in a variety of venues and has published many professional papers.
 She is a Past Director of World Literacy of Canada and About Face Craniofacial Family Society.
 She received an Ontario Volunteer Award in 2002.

 Orfus Estate (Re) (2010), 62 ETR (3d) 290 (Ont SC)